fsantanna-no/p2p-tml-paper/rita-24/response.md

 This churn rate of 50% periodically creates full partitions in the peer-to-peer network, making the two opposites incommunicable for a considerable amount of time.
+Therefore, our unstructured design does provide the necessary mechanisms to adapt to such changes, since peers joins and leaves only impact direct neighbours.
+Our evaluation takes high churn rates into consideration.

 ### Comment A.9